provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.exchange.v1.QueryGetMarketOrdersResponse"></a>

 ### QueryGetMarketOrdersResponse
-QueryGetMarketOrdersResponse is a response message for the QueryGetMarketOrders endpoint.
+QueryGetMarketOrdersResponse is a response message for the GetMarketOrders query.

 | Field | Type | Label | Description |